mozillahispano/mozilla-hispano.org/wp-content/plugins/user-role-editor/readme.txt

 Do you need more functionality with quality support in real time?
 Do you wish remove advertisements from User Role Editor pages?
 Buy [Pro version](htpp://role-editor.com).
-Pro version is advertisement free.
 Pro version includes extra modules:
 <ul>
 <li>"Export/Import" module.
 You can export user roles to the local file and import them then to any WordPress site or other sites of the multi-site WordPress network.</li>
-<li>Roles management via Network Admin  for multisite configuration.</li>
-<li>Users permissions management via Network Admin for multisite configuration.</li>
+<li>Roles and Users permissions management via Network Admin  for multisite configuration.
+One click Synchronization to the whole network.</li>
+<li>Per posts/pages users access management to post/page editing functionality.</li>
 <li>Per plugin users access management for plugins activate/deactivate operations.</li>
 <li>Per form users access management for Gravity Forms plugin.</li>
+<li>Shortcode to show enclosed content to the users with selected roles only.</li>
 </ul>
+Pro version is advertisement free.
 Premium support is included.
 It is provided by User Role Editor plugin author Vladimir Garagulya.
 You will get an answer on your question not once a week or never, but in 24 hours.

 == Installation ==